ThKattanek/oldschool_intro/readme.md

 - SDL_gfx
 - SDL_mixer

-#This must in the daten directory
+#This all must in the daten directory
 - 3.xm
 - font1.png
 - font1m.png